LogoLogo

 This can be achieved by:

-• Timely Loan Repayments: Making loan repayments on time helps maintain a positive credit remaining.
-By repaying the loan principal, borrowers can improve their credit health and reduce the risk of liquidation.
+• Loan Repayments: Loan repayments helps to maintain a positive credit remaining, thus reducing the risk of liquidation.

 Liquidators play a crucial role in the lending and borrowing ecosystem by facilitating the liquidation process.
 They actively monitor and identify undercollateralized loan positions.
 When a loan becomes undercollateralized, either due to decreased collateral value or increased borrowed amount, liquidators step in to protect depositors and potentially profit themselves.